BELLTOWER HOUSE ARTIST RESIDENCY

 The residency comes equipped with:

-• A record player and wired speakers throughout the house
+- A record player and speakers throughout the house

 About the area:

-The residency is in Palomas Canyon, a farming valley 15 minutes from Truth or Consequences, NM.
+The residency is in Palomas Canyon, a farming valley a 15 minute drive from Truth or Consequences, in Southern New Mexico.

 Palomas Canyon is a working agricultural valley.
 While there is a lot of space around the residency, sound carries.
-You will hear dogs, farm equipment or guns (both target practice and hunting) at times.
+You will hear dogs, farm equipment, and guns (both target practice and hunting) at times.

 People travel here both for stargazing (a dark sky spot) and birdwatching (directly on the migration paths of many species, including the Sandhill Cranes which overwinter here).